List of equipment of the Royal Malaysian Navy: Guns

+Munitions

+Firearms

 The standard weapon of all RMN personnel is Glock 17, Heckler & Koch P9S service pistols, M4 carbines, M16 rifles and FN MAG 58 general purpose machine guns.
 The RMN PASKAL units are often equipped with the most common specialised firearms including combat shotguns, submachine guns, assault rifles, carbines, sniper rifles, light machine guns, and grenade-based weapons that are generally found in most counter-terrorist tactical teams.
 The following are some of the weapons of the RMN ground forces:

 Attire

 Procurement

 Following the completion of the New Generation Patrol Vessel (NGPV) program, RMN now moved to the next program called Second Generation Patrol Vessel (SGPV).
-RMN also planned to purchase a batch of Littoral Mission Ship (LMS) and Multi Role Support Ship (MRSS).
-Under recent modernisation plan also, RMN desire to add more submarine in the fleet.
-Together with the modernisation plan, RMN also launches the upgrade program and Service Life Extension Program (SLEP) for the old navy's ship.
+RMN also planned to purchase a batch of Littoral Mission Ships (LMS) namely Keris-class littoral mission ship and Ada-class corvette.
+RMN also planned to add Multi Role Support Ship (MRSS) for its support role.
+Under recent modernisation plan, RMN desire to add more submarine in the fleet.
+Together with the modernisation plan, RMN launches an upgrade program called Service Life Extension Program (SLEP) for the old ships.